 Bottles should ONLY be retrieved by support crew.
-It is suggested that where that person does not live in the same household that nitrile gloves are used and the dropped bottles are deposited in a bucket of 1:10 sodium hypochlorite (bleach) and NOT reused during the event.
+It is suggested that where that person does not live in the same household that nitrile gloves are used and the dropped bottles are deposited in a bucket of hot soapy water and NOT reused during the event.